 The Organization maintains cash accounts at a financial institution whose accounts are insured by the Federal Deposit Insurance Corporation up to statutory limits.
-As of June 30, 2019, all depositor accounts of the Organization were fully insured.
+The Organization's balances, at times, may exceed federally insured limits.
+Amounts in excess of federally insured limits at June 30, 2020 were approximately \$59.600.